scaredfinger/dietizme/apps/omnidata/ai-analysis.md

 # AI Analysis - Omnidata Backend

 ## Service Overview
-Omnidata is the core backend service for the DietizMe application, providing the business logic layer, data access, and API endpoints through a containerized environment using Nhost, Hasura, and PostgreSQL.
+Omnidata is the core backend service for the Otiuming application, providing the business logic layer, data access, and API endpoints through a containerized environment using Nhost, Hasura, and PostgreSQL.

 ## Architecture
 - **Type**: Containerized microservice